82nd Airborne Division: Iranian threat in Iraq

-The 82nd Airborne rapid response capabilities were called upon after rioters outside of the U.S. embassy in Baghdad, Iraq breached the outer gates.
-The rioters were identified as Iranian-backed militias operating in Iraq.
+The 82nd Airborne was called to deploy in Iraq upon after rioting civilians outside of the US embassy in Baghdad, Iraq breached the outer gates of the Green Zone.
 On 1 January 2020, the first 750 troops began mobilizing to Kuwait and bases in the Baghdad area.
-During this mobilization the Iranian general Qasem Soleimani was killed in a U.S. airstrike at the Baghdad airport.
-The Iranian military influence on Iraqi militia groups was believed to be behind the rioting at the U.S. embassy and was also believed to be planning further action against U.S. diplomats and citizens in Iraq.
-The actions by the Iranians and the U.S. have increased tensions in the region not seen since before the invasion of Iraq in 2003.
+On the direct orders of Donald Trump, Iranian general and Quds Force commander Qasem Soleimani was killed in a US airstrike at the Baghdad airport.
+Iranian influence on Iraqi militia groups was believed to play a part in the rioting at the US embassy.
+Actions by the Iranians and the US have increased tensions in the region not seen since before the invasion of Iraq in 2003.
 The 82nd airborne was among the first military units to be mobilized in response to this escalation and tensions.
 An additional 3,500 to 4,000 troops were ordered to deploy to Kuwait in response to Iranian threats in the region.

 Evacuation of Kabul

-In August 2021, elements of the 82nd Airborne Division, particularly the Immediate Response Force, deployed to Afghanistan to secure the evacuation of American diplomats and Afghan Special Immigrant Visa applicants as the Taliban seized much of the country and converged on Kabul.
+In August 2021, elements of the 82nd Airborne Division, particularly the Immediate Response Force, deployed to Afghanistan to secure the evacuation of American diplomats and Afghan Special Immigrant Visa applicants as the Taliban seized land and converged on Kabul.
 Throughout Operation Allies Refuge, the 82nd Airborne Division served as the Operational Command, Task Force 82.

-Operation Allies Refuge, led by Major General Chris Donahue, is a combined and joint ongoing NATO command post composed of forces representing NATO allied Nations, 1st Brigade Combat Team "Devil", aviation capabilities from the 82nd Combat Aviation Brigade "Pegasus", medical capabilities from the 44th Medical Brigade, riot control capabilities from the 16th Military Police Brigade, 24th Marine Expeditionary Unit, and the 3rd Expeditionary Sustainment Command who oversaw sustainment in the joint operational area from a command post in Kuwait.
+Operation Allies Refuge, led by Major General Chris Donahue, was a combined and joint NATO command post composed of forces representing NATO allied Nations, 1st Brigade Combat Team "Devil", aviation capabilities from the 82nd Combat Aviation Brigade "Pegasus", medical capabilities from the 44th Medical Brigade, riot control capabilities from the 16th Military Police Brigade, 24th Marine Expeditionary Unit, and the 3rd Expeditionary Sustainment Command who oversaw sustainment in the joint operational area from a command post in Kuwait.